-Click on your specific course code (underlined link under My Courses) in the middle of the page.
-When you click on this, it will take you in to that specific course site.
+When you see the course listed, click on your specific course code (underlined link under My Courses) in the middle of the page.
+If you click on this, it will take you in to that specific course site.

 Once in the course site, look for the menu down the left side, this is your course navigation menu.

-When starting your course, check for things like a getting started section or a critical path.
+When starting your course, check for things like a Getting started section, Announcements or a Critical path.
 These tools will help answer some questions you might have about what is expected or when things might happen in your course.

 Your instructor might use Blackboard Collaborate Ultra or another type of video conference software.
 Make sure to test your computers microphone and webcam, as they may be needed during or throughout the course.
 For more about Collaborate Ultra, check out our Blackboard Support section.